-- Central Europe's weather is normally similar to Boston's, so it can also be unpredictable. - ♣ Parliament and places of worship won't let you in with bare legs or shoulders. - 4 Jeans or khakis are normally ideal to wear, especially with a button-down shirt and dress shoes. - Comfortable, water-resistant shoes are ideal; don't plan on "working in" new shoes on the trip.
+- Central Europe's weather is normally similar to Boston's: normally mild by can also be unpredictable. - Parliament and places of worship won't let you enter with bare legs or shoulders. - Jeans or khakis are normally ideal to wear, especially with a button-down shirt and dress shoes. - Comfortable, water-resistant shoes are ideal; don't plan on "working in" new shoes on the trip.